Ex opere operato: In the Lutheran Churches

-In the Continental Reformed, Anglican, Congregataionalist, and Presbyterian traditions
+In other Christian traditions

 In Anglicanism, the impiety of the minister does not invalidate the sacrament, but faith and repentance is required by the receiver.
 Article XXVI of the Thirty-Nine Articles (Of the unworthiness of ministers which hinders not the effect of the Sacrament) states that the ministration of the Word (scripture) and sacraments is not done in the name of the priest or minister and that the efficacy of Christ's sacraments is not taken away by the wickedness of the clergy in them who by faith worthily and rightly receive the sacraments.
-This is because sacraments have their efficacy due to Christ’s promise to his church.
+This is because sacraments have their efficacy due to Christ's promise to his church.

 Likewise, the Westminster Confession, states in Chapter 27, Art.
 3: “The grace which is exhibited in or by the sacraments rightly used, is not conferred by any power in them; neither doth the efficacy of a sacrament depend upon the piety or intention of him that doth administer it: but upon the work of the Spirit, and the word of institution, which contains, together with a precept authorizing the use thereof, a promise of benefit to worthy receivers.”

-However, it is important to note that Reformed confessions (such as the Westminster Confession) reject the ex opera operato effect of sacraments, since grace is received through faith.
+However, Reformed confessions (such as the Westminster Confession) reject the ex opera operato effect of sacraments, since grace is received through faith.
 Sacraments are means to strengthen faith, not instruments to bestow Divine grace.
 Westminster Confession, Chapter 29, Art.
 7: "Worthy receivers, outwardly partaking of the visible elements in this sacrament, do then also inwardly by faith, really and indeed, yet not carnally and corporally, but spiritually, receive and feed upon Christ crucified, and all benefits of his death: the body and blood of Christ being then not corporally or carnally in, with, or under the bread and wine; yet as really, but spiritually, present to the faith of believers in that ordinance, as the elements themselves are, to their outward senses."

 The Heidelberg Catechism (1563) defines sacraments as signs and seals of Gods promise.
 It relates grace, faith and sacrament in this way: "Q & A 66 Q. What are sacraments?A. Sacraments are visible, holy signs and seals.
 They were instituted by God so that by our use of them he might make us understand more clearly the promise of the gospel, and seal that promise.
 And this is God’s gospel promise: to grant us forgiveness of sins and eternal life by grace because of Christ’s one sacrifice accomplished on the cross.
 Q & A 67 Q. Are both the word and the sacraments then intended to focus our faith on the sacrifice of Jesus Christ on the cross as the only ground of our salvation?
 A. Yes!
 In the gospel the Holy Spirit teaches us and by the holy sacraments confirms that our entire salvation rests on Christ’s one sacrifice for us on the cross."